 Parenting children that have experienced significant trauma is stressful, and stressful situations need to be properly assessed and effectively dealt with by the foster families.
 Foster parents need to continually assess and tend to the stress levels within the home to help ensure foster children in their home can feel cared for and nurtured.
-Licensing workers spend a significant amount of time discussing support systems, stressors, and the potential impact that a placement or the ending of a placement can have on all members of the family during the initial licensure.
+Licensing workers spend a significant amount of time discussing support systems, stressors, and the potential impact that a placement or the end of a placement can have on all members of the family during the initial licensure.
 This information is documented in the DCFS home study and the child supervision plan.
-On an ongoing basis, both licensing staff and case workers inquire about any situations that may be causing stress to the family and are trained on recognizing signs of stress.
-Even if the family denies any stress but appears to be experiencing significant life changes (death in the family, divorce, birth of a new child) or other stressors, the family is reminded about respite and voluntary hold options.
-All staff, including licensing workers, case workers, and counselors, make themselves available for talking through issues, brainstorming solutions, and simply lending a sympathetic ear.
+On an ongoing basis, both licensing staff and case workers inquire about any situations that may be causing stress to the family and are trained in recognizing signs of stress.
+Even if the family denies any stress but appears to be experiencing significant life changes (death in the family, divorce, birth of a new child) or other stressors, the family is reminded about respite, voluntary hold options and counseling.
+Counseling is offered and provided to the foster family at no cost to them, at any point they deem necessary or when suggested by the agency.
+All staff, including licensing workers, case workers, and counselors, are available for talking through issues, brainstorming solutions, and simply lending a sympathetic ear.